-FASB ASC 320, "Investments - Debt and Equity Securities," amended current other-than-temporary impairment ("OTTI") guidance in GAAP for debt securities by requiring a write-down when fair value is below amortized cost in circumstances where: (1) an entity has the intent to sell a security; (2) it is more likely than not that an entity will be required to sell the security before recovery of its amortized cost basis; or (3) an entity does not expect to recover the entire amortized cost basis of the security.
+FASB ASC 320, "Investments - Debt and Equity Securities," amended current other-than-temporary impairment ("OTTT") guidance in GAAP for debt securities by requiring a write-down when fair value is below amortized cost in circumstances where: (1) an entity has the intent to sell a security; (2) it is more likely than not that an entity will be required to sell the security before recovery of its amortized cost basis; or (3) an entity does not expect to recover the entire amortized cost basis of the security.
 If an entity intends to sell a security or if it is more likely than not the entity will be required to sell the security before recovery, an OTTI write-down is recognized in earnings equal to the entire difference between the security's amortized cost basis and its fair value.
-If an entity does not intend to sell the security or it is not more likely than not that it will be required to sell the security before recovery, the OTTI write-down is separated into an amount representing credit loss, which is recognized in earnings, and the amount related to all other factors, which is recognized in other comprehensive income.
+If an entity does not intend to sell the security or it is not more likely than not that it will be required to sell the security before recovery, the OTTI write-down is recognized in earnings equal to the entire difference between the security's loss, which is recognized in earnings, and the amount related to all other factors, which is recognized in other comprehensive income.
 FASB ASC 320 did not amend existing recognition and measurement guidance related to OTTI write-downs of equity securities.
-FASB ASC 320 also extended disclosure requirements about debt and equity securities to interim reporting periods.
 FASB ASC 320 does not require disclosures for earlier periods presented for comparative purposes at initial adoption.
-In periods after initial adoption, FASB ASC 320 requires comparative disclosures only for periods ending after initial adoption.
-We adopted FASB ASC 320 in the second quarter of 2009 and it had no impact on our financial condition or results of operations.
+In periods after initial adoption, FASB ASC 320 in the second quarter of 2009 and it had no impact on our financial condition or results of operations.